DaJoker29/worldbuilding-project-omd/Meeting Notes/Meeting 7 - 02.03.2025.md

 - Are there devils?
 Is Collabris connected to the Hells?
 - No way out?
 	- Spells like Plane Shift will require special components based on the planet/god itself.
+- Chunks of the outer planes are pulled into Collabris.
+To travel to those plane shifts
+	- What if gateways exist to different planes but each gate is protected by a powerful entity like a pit fiend or whatever.
+- Encourage DMs to incorporate whatever universe they want to.